3/12/09

 Being able to share these thoughts with all of you (whoever you are), has helped me become a better writer, for one and for two, it's helped me learn how to better order my thoughts.
 I judge my own mind to be one of those odd brains that's a mix of analytical, and creative, with an ADD moderator between the two.
 There is a constant battle going on.
 The creative side is constantly coming up with ways to solve for "X", and the analytical side is tearing down the creations next door.
 Perhaps the best way to achieve a balance is to let them fight it out when I'm not around.
 For the most part that is when I'm sleeping.
 Some problems seem to be too big for me to solve, so I table them and let that other 90% of my brain I supposedly don't use deal with it.
 It reminds me of the poor cobbler who goes to sleep, and durning the night a bunch of elves show up to hammer out a couple dozen pair of shoes.
 What is really interesting is that those elves don't let me know when they've finished so I can sell the shoes.
 It is usually someone else who triggers the thought and I get hit with the "Aha!".
 That "aha moment" comes when suddenly all the pieces of the puzzle fall in to place and a picture becomes clear.
 It happens when study and experiment reveals the sought after answer, and sometimes it happens just walking down the street.

 Take Einstein for instance.
 Did he just wake up one morning or in the middle of the night and say "Mass moving at the speed of light squared is equal to energy"?
-I'm doubtful, but even so I'm sure there were parts of special or general relativity were derived from sudden and unexpected realizations.
+I'm doubtful, but even so, I'm sure there were parts of special or general relativity were derived from sudden and unexpected realizations.
 And then there's the conundrum of unifying quantum physics and general relativity.
 He struggled with than one for many years, and never came up with the answer.
 Wouldn't it be great if someone could finally figure that one out.
 It might make teleportation like on Star Trek possible.
 That would be so cool.
 One minute you're standing looking at the inversion outside your window in Boise, Idaho and the next you're on the edge of a volcano in Costa Rica, tri-corder giving mysterious readings.
 See what I mean about the ADD.
 Anyway, my point is human brains are strange and beautiful things.
 The most amazing stuff comes out of them; sometimes by accident.

 What is your "Wouldn't it be great if..." and what does to take to get to that "Aha"?